cemar-ortiz/main_dir/README.md

-# Main directory
+# Showroom

-Readme-only repo intended as a showroom for my development projects.
+Hi and welcome, my name is César Martínez and I'm a data scientist becoming web developer interested in using backend and frontend frameworks to build web applications integrated with data science functionalities.

-Here I will add links to all my developments projects for web applications integrated with data science functionalities.
-I'll be specificating which languages and frameworks were used in each project.
-Each element will incluse a brief description and a link to its source code repository.
+This is a readme-only repo intended as a showroom for my development projects.
+I'll be specificating which languages and frameworks were used for each one.
+Each project element will include a brief description and a link to its source code repository.

 Hope you may find my projects useful and interesting for your own use.
 If you have any questions feel free to contact me at [cemar.ortiz@gmail.com](cemar.ortiz@gmail.com)